Angela Kelly: Early life

-Kelly was born in Liverpool, as the daughter of a dock worker and a nurse.
+Kelly was born in Walton, Liverpool, as the daughter of a dock worker and a nurse.
+She was one of six children.

 Career

-Kelly first began working for the Queen after gaining employment as The Queen’s Dresser following an interview at Windsor Castle in 1994.
+Kelly began working for the Queen after gaining employment as the Queen's Dresser following an interview at Windsor Castle in 1994.
 She was responsible for the Queen's clothes, jewellery and insignia, researching the venues for royal visits as well as the significance of different colours, in order to create appropriate outfits for the monarch.
-In 2019, Kelly announced that The Queen would only wear faux-furs.
+In 2019, Kelly announced that the Queen would only wear faux-furs.